yuekaizhang/dynamo/examples/tensorrt_llm/README.md

 #### Using NIXL for KV Cache Transfer

+**Note:** NIXL backend for TensorRT-LLM is currently only supported on AMD64 (x86_64) architecture.
+If you're running on ARM64, you'll need to use the default UCX method for KV cache transfer.

 To enable NIXL for KV cache transfer in disaggregated serving:

 1. **Build the container with NIXL support:**